qmk/qmk_toolbox/macos/certificate-setup.md

 ### Getting Certificates into GitHub Actions

-Here's how to on export the certificates from Keychain and import them into GitHub Actions secrets:
+Here's how to export the certificates from Keychain and import them into GitHub Actions secrets:

-1. Make Developer ID Application and Apple Development certificates
+1. Make Developer ID Application, Developer ID Installer, and Apple Development certificates
 2. Go to QMK Toolbox repository Settings -> Security -> Secrets -> Actions
 3. Go into Keychain Access and export both the certificate and private key to .p12 and set passphrase
 4. Run `base64 <cert_name>.p12 | pbcopy` to get certificate into clipboard
-5. Paste info certificate data secret `<prefix>_CERTIFICATE_DATA`
+5. Paste into certificate data secret `<prefix>_CERTIFICATE_DATA`
 6. Input passphrase for the exported certificate into `<prefix>_CERTIFICATE_PASSPHRASE`

 Prefixes for the certificate secrets: